 Yorkshire Terrier Care

 Yorkies are more than just lap dogs.
-This breed can actually be quite vocal and stubborn at times.
-Early training and socialization with people and other dogs are very important for the Yorkie and will help keep that “big personality” from getting out-of-control.
-A well-trained Yorkie is much more attentive to its owner.
-Proper training also makes it easier to handle your Yorkie at places like the veterinarian.
+This breed can be quite vocal and stubborn at times.
+Early training and socialization with people and other dogs are important for the Yorkie and can help keep that big personality from getting out of control.
+Regular grooming also is essential to keep a Yorkie looking and feeling its best.

 Common Health Problems